ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Adapter for JDBC User's Manual.md

 ##### OTHER_DATABASE_ERROR_RETRY_COUNT (Unit: count)

-This indicates the number of retry attempts if an error occurs when applying to records.
+This property indicates the number of retry attempts if an error occurs when applying to records.

 -   Default Value: 0